semiviral/Convex/README.md

  Convex is an IRC library that (tries) to achieve idiomatic simplicty.

- This library targets .NET Standard 2.1
+ This library targets ASP/.NET Core 2.1

 # Implementing the IPlugin interface